Standard tent stakes that come bundled with tents and sunshades are not the best tent stakes in the world – fact.

 Because they are long, heavy, bulky and require a camping mallet I probably wouldn’t recommend them for most backpacking trips.
 If you know you’ll 100% need heavy duty stakes then fair enough, take them.
 But for the most part it’s really not worth adding an extra 3+lbs to your pack!

 It’s also worth noting that they don’t perform well in soft soil.
 The thin, spike-like design that makes them so effective in compact ground means that they don’t have the grip of a more typical tent peg.
 So definitely don’t get these for sand and think twice about using them on an average camping pitch.

-Toakes titanium stakes come in a couple of different versions.
+The best ultralight tent stakes are made from titanium IMO. come in a couple of different versions.
 V-shaped and Large V-shaped.
 Both are 6.5 inches long but the large V is wider at 14mm.
 Each individual stake weighs 0.4oz and 0.6oz respectively.

 There’s 6 to a pack.
 They come with a nice carry case and nest together. ($$$$)

 These are great v-stakes for backpacking and thru-hiking.
 They are extremely light and the way they nest together ensure they are extremely compact.